25 Ways to Get Free LEGO Sets Locally or by Mail

 If you know of any tricks I missed, please leave a comment down below.
 Your fellow LEGO enthusiasts will appreciate it!

-- 75 Ways to Get Free Makeup and Beauty Samples by Mail (Plus Current Samples!)
+- 20 Ways to Get Free Toothpaste Samples from Companies by Mail

 Join Ipsos iSay, one of the few Faithful and Honest survey panels and earn prizes, gift cards and donations.
 Stack your points and redeem them: Simple!
 No hidden fees and completely free!